trier257/ExData_Plotting1/README.md

 is created by adding lines to the starting plot with the first line.
 This plot also has no title or x-axis label.

+### Plot 4
+plot4.R creates this plot-of-4-plots.
+The upper left and lower left are essentially the same as plots 2 and 3, with some minor differences.
+The upper left plot has a slightly different Y-axis label from plot 2.
+The lower left does not have a box around the legend like plot 3.

+The other 2 plots are new for plot 4.
+The upper right plots Voltage against datetime;
+the lower right has Global_reactive_power against datetime.
+The x- and y- labels are just the column names; this matches the professor's figure.

+The lines in these plots look thicker than the professor's plots.
+I tried making the lines thinner with lwd=(0.8) (and other numbers) but it appears that on my PC, line multipliers less than 1 are ignored as setting lwd less than 1 made no change to the line thickness.

 ## Introductions For Assignment
 These are the original assignment instructions for project 1, kept for reference purposes.
 The